shieldsbetter/pelton/docs/pelton-cli-usage.md

 then once the `$KUBECTL_CMD apply` command returns, `pelton start` itself will return, leaving all resources running.

-Otherwise, the Pelton will wait for at least one pod to enter the `Running` phase that matches the given `podSelector` and begin tailing logs.
+Otherwise, Pelton will wait for at least one pod matching the given `podSelector` to enter the `Running` phase.
+It will then begin to tail logs.
 Once Pelton recieves SIGINT (usually Control+C) it will prune root activation resources via a follow-up `apply --prune`, leaving dependency activation resources running.

 Once `apply --prune` returns and all pods whose logs are being followed have terminated, `pelton start` will return.
 A second SIGINT during this shutdown